 "Namier . . . described how we predicate our expectations about what will happen on what we think we know about what has happened: 'One would expect people to remember the past and imagine the future.
 But in fact, when discoursing or writing about history, they imagine it in terms of their own experience, and when trying to gauge the future they cite supposed analogies from the past: till, by a double process of repetition, they imagine the past and remember the future.'"*

-Thus, Wallace illumines the ways a Tennessee judge and historian, John Haywood (1762 - 1826), created a southern cult of antiquity and--with the help of influential southern lawyers, politicians, soldiers, and planters--used ancient southern history to create the central Cotton Belt states (TN, MS, and AL), prophesying a sinister future, the world that hordes of Confederates would soon find themselves warring to actualize.
+Thus, Wallace illumines how Tennessee judge and historian John Haywood (1762 - 1826) initiated a southern cult of antiquity and--with the assistance of southern soldiers and politicians such as Andrew Jackson--used ancient southern history to create the central states of the Cotton Kingdom (TN, MS, and AL), prophesying a sinister future, the world that hordes of Confederates would soon find themselves warring to actualize.